-2. Converting Business Change Risk to a Competitive Advantage

-One theme in reconstructing Anritsu's strategies for profitable growth is improving the strength and stability of the Company's earnings structure.
-Leveraging our position as a market leader in the advanced communications network field, we are building an optimum business portfolio that incorporates more stable earnings sources.
+2. Converting Business Change Risk to a Competitive Advantage advanced communications network field, we are building an optimum business portfolio that incorporates more stable earnings sources.
 The rapid development of information and communications technologies is expanding business opportunities in leading-edge markets, but this also presents the risk of large fluctuations in business results.
 Management Innovation 2008 will change the Anritsu Group to a management structure with low earnings volatility risk, while aiming to establish and implement a business strategy that continually expands returns on investment and to optimize management of Group resources.